-When it comes to crypto signals, expensive Telegram groups that give buying and selling recommendations by “experts” and some similar applications come to mind, but the app I’m going to talk about now is completely different from these.
+When it comes to crypto signals, expensive Telegram groups that give buying and selling recommendations by “experts” and some similar applications come to mind, but the app we are going to talk about now is completely different.
 Let’s look at how to trade signals.

 Coin Push Crypto Signals follows crypto charts without the human factor and generates on-the-fly alerts by evaluating price movements according to certain algorithms.
 In fact, what day traders do is simply follow price charts throughout the day to recognize tradable patterns.
 Coin Push is doing it 24/7 on 70+ coins for you.
 Imagine a monster that follows the charts for you without sleeping, without getting tired, without needing a rest!